“Recovery Or Regrowth — Is This Not The Real Post Pandemic Question?”

 So, when you think #ThinkHexagon© 2021 to make the complex less complex.

 “When that April, with its showers sweet, the drought of March hath pierced to the very roote and bathed every vine in such liquor of which virtue engendered is the flower.”
 Geoffrey Chaucer, General Prologue, The Canterbury Tales, circa 1387.

 (1.)
 ‘Navigating Complexity’, Arthur Battram, Industrial Society, 1998, pg.
 248

-A short video providing further information will be available from early May 2021, together with client testimonials.
+A short video providing further information is now available, with client testimonials to follow.

 “Hope is not a conviction that something will turn out well, but the certainty that something is worth doing, no matter how it turns out” Vaclav Havel